bennychen2004181026/marketplace_assignment/README.md

 ### Purpose

-The purpose of this app is to provide a two sided online marketplace platform for bargain preowned game and console selling and trading.
+Game Cabin is an innovative online marketplace designed to facilitate the buying, selling, and trading of preowned games and consoles.
+Our platform caters to gaming enthusiasts looking for great deals and a community-driven trading experience.

 ### Functionality and Features

-  The following functionalities are provided in my app.
+Game Cabin offers a suite of user-friendly features to enhance the buying and selling experience:

 1. **User management**

-    Basic user management is provided fro viewer to access to pages which require specific authorization.
-Any viewer whom doesn't login can view and search all the product, and even can add products to shopping cart.
-But selling product feature and processing to check out feature require viewer login as a user to continue.
-    User can change password or log out when needed.
+* Access Control: Basic user management allows visitors to browse products and use the shopping cart without logging in.
+Features like product selling and checkout require user authentication for enhanced security.

+* User Profile Management: Users can easily update their passwords or log out, maintaining control over their personal and security details.

-2. **Selling management**
+1. **Selling management**

-    User can selling their own product in the selling product page.
-By providing the necessary details of the gaming item and send them to server and anyone else can see and search the items you sold.
-It requires user to provide items's image, the name, available status, amount, price and description.
-And in the selling page, user can edit or delete the items of their own while another simple user can not access to manipulate your items.
+* Product Listing: Users can list their gaming items by providing essential details like images, names, availability status, quantity, price, and descriptions.
+This information is then visible to all users for browsing and purchasing.

+* Item Control: Sellers have the ability to edit or delete their listings, ensuring they have full control over their product presentation and availability.

-3. **Buying**
+1. **Buying**

-   The most important part of a marketing app is buying items.
-Users and even viewers can view and selecting items to shopping cart.
-Click the item picture can navigate to item detail page.
-Users and views can see the detail of each item and decide how many to order and even change the amount of whatever has been ordered.
-The shopping cart button leads to the page which displaying all the ordered items information and they can process to check out page from here.
-In the checkout page all the order information is displayed and a delivery address is required for delivery purpose.
-Unfortunately, I don't have enough time to implement the payment process.
+* Product Selection: Both registered users and guests can add items to their shopping cart.
+A detailed view of each product is available to help make informed purchasing decisions.

+* Checkout Process: The shopping cart leads to a checkout page displaying order summaries and requiring a delivery address.
+Note: Payment processing is planned for future implementation.

-4. **Searching**
+1. **Searching**

-   On my homepage, the left side is category classification.
-Everyone can click on the category that they want to explore and see the result immediately.
-The function is important for user to locate the kind of product they want and save time for user to find specific items among a lot of items.
-And the navigation bar on top can also provide searching function base on the name and category.
+* Category-Based Browsing: The homepage features a categorized view, allowing users to quickly navigate and filter products based on specific game types or console categories.

+* Search Functionality: An intuitive search bar allows users to find products based on names or categories, streamlining the product discovery process.

-5. **Admin Management**
+1. **Admin Management**

-   I also perform a admin interface for admin user to create, edit and delete the categories and products.
-Admin user has full access and manipulation to all products and categories.
+* Comprehensive Control: An admin interface is available for administrative users to create, edit, and delete product categories and listings, providing full oversight of the marketplace's content.

 - ### Sitemap